The Royal Armouries encourages research into arms and armour and related subjects across all periods of history, from antiquity to the present day.

 The Royal Armouries is the United Kingdom’s national museum of arms and armour, and holds one of the most important collections of its type in the world.
 At its core is the celebrated collection, which originated in the nation’s working arsenal, assembled over many centuries at the Tower of London.

 The Royal Armouries believes that increasing the stock of knowledge and understanding of arms and armour is one of its fundamental duties as the custodian of a national collection.
+It also believes that conserving, managing and interpreting the collection, and the strategy and decision making of the organisation must be based on an evidence base proportionate and adequate to its needs.
 It is therefore our policy to undertake research, both to help us to enthral and educate the public about arms and armour and their impact on the history, people and cultures of the world; and to inform the organisation’s strategic development and decision-making for the future.